profile/invprofcheck

 Usage Details and Discussion

-The -v flag prints out extra information during the checking, including the color values of each test point.
+The -v flag prints out extra information during the checking.
+A value greater than 1 will print the color values of each test point.

 The default device grid is relativy low, and 11 (ie. 11 x 11 x 11 for an RGB device, 11 x 11 x 11 x 11 for a CMYK device etc.).